DWM Canetti, Ryan Jones

 About the Agency

 Colorado Parks and Wildlife (CPW) is a national leader in conservation, recreation and wildlife management.
-We are Colorado’s primary agency focused on protecting and caring for our most valued and valuable resources.
+As a Division of the Colorado Department of Natural Resources, we are Colorado’s primary agency focused on protecting and caring for some of our most valued and valuable resources.
 These resources form the very fabric of our state and define who we are.
 Our mission is to manage wildlife, maintain a quality state parks system and provide outdoor recreation opportunities that inspire the people of Colorado and our visitors.

 Our Work